ShichaoJin/VCNN/README.md

 Step 2: Testing dataset and code can be modified from the training scripy.
 By the way, the algorithm will be intergrated into Greenvalley International LiDAR360 software, which will enable a convenient application with GUI support.

-## The code will be updated into the latest version in the further.
+Finally, the code will be updated into the latest version in the further.
 If you have any questions, please post it in the ISSUEs.